Half-widows: The Silent Sufferers of Militancy War in Kashmir–An Empirical Study

 References

 Khan, Nyla Ali.
-Islam, Women and Violence in Kashmir: Between India and Pakistan.
-Macmillan: Palgrave, 2010
+Islam, women and violence in Kashmir: Between India and Pakistan.
+New York: Macmillan: Palgrave; 2010.

 Published